Does your dog get enough protein in his diet? Chances are he does … but he can still suffer from protein deficiency.

 Proteins are chains of little building blocks called amino acids.
 And your dog needs to get 10 of these essential amino acids in his food or his health will suffer.
 Many foods are high in protein, but don’t have the necessary amount of these critical amino acids your dog needs to thrive.

-The resulting protein deficiency can cause skin issues, hormone imbalances, growth and soft tissue problems and even behavioral changes.
+The resulting deficiency can cause problems with skin, hormones, growth and soft tissue.
+It can even cause behavioral changes.
 So getting the proteins right is pretty important.

 So let’s take a look at how even raw diets can be deficient in protein … and what you can do to make sure your dog gets enough.
 But before we do, you need to understand just a little more about amino acids …

 What Are Amino Acids?

 Amino acids are the building blocks of proteins.
 They form chains and fold into three-dimensional shapes to form different proteins.
 Their final shape depends on their job.
 When your dog eats protein his body breaks it down into amino acids so it can absorb and use them.

 Proteins and amino acids are essential for all cells in every part of the body.
 It’s one of the major macronutrients, along with fat and carbohydrate and provides structure to the body.
 It helps form ligaments, tendons, bones, hair and nails.
 Amino acids also have many other important functions in your dog.

 - Enzyme activity